alonzi/monte-carlo/README.md

 I was wrong, but refused to believe it.
 So Hussain gave me the same look this cricket fan gave.
 But I knew I was right and the way I was going to prove it was with a Monte Carlo simulation.
 Hussain and his theoretical garbage could not stand up to the awesome power of my simulations ...
 As it turned out, the simulations proved him correct and I was wrong.
 But the lesson I learned that day endures.
 And my goal is to help you learn same lesson.

 ### When in doubt, just Monte Carlo it.
+When you can't understand the theory, or the theory cannot be solved analytically.
+Monte Carlo is powerful tool you can employ to solve problems.
 ---
 ---